rishavroy97/spotify-genre-classification/README.md

 ### Gradient Boosting

-Without hyperparameter tuning, the accuracy for Gradient Boosting trees was 50.42% which is better than most optimized decision tree accuracy
+Without hyperparameter tuning, the accuracy for Gradient Boosting trees was 50.42% which is better than the most optimized decision tree accuracy
 Using the most common hyperparameters for Gradient Boosting, a grid search was conducted between Learning Rate and Number of trees.

 The best accuracy comes from a combination of